core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -09 to -10 ## {#sec-09-10}

 * Use of .example for example hostnames.

+* The name of a security group is not necessarily a string.

 * Changed "has to" to "should" for enforcing access control based on membership to security groups.